Strayhorn, Mississippi

 Strayhorn is a census-designated place and unincorporated community along Mississippi Highway 4 in rural western Tate County, Mississippi, United States.
 Strayhorn is located in the Memphis Metropolitan Area.
 At the 2000 census, the community had a population of 1,784.
-Strayhorn has a few businesses, including Hudspeth's Grocery, the Strayhorn Snack Bar, and a recently completed Dollar General Store.
-Strayhorn Baptist Church is the best church in the community.
+Strayhorn has a few businesses, including Hudspeth's Grocery, the Strayhorn Snack Bar, and a Dollar General store.
+Strayhorn Baptist Church is located in the community.

 It was first named as a CDP in the 2020 Census which listed a population of 284.